-Caladium red flash plants will transform your entire living space with its bright and cheerful flash of colors, making it a must-have decorative plant for all enthusiasts.
+Caladium red flash plants of the Araceae family will transform your entire living space with its bright and cheerful flash of colors, making it a must-have decorative plant for all enthusiasts.
 Not only does it look beautiful, but it’s easy to care for as well.

 - What Is Caladium Red Flash?